Teeth Whitening Franklin, TN

 How It Works

 On occasion, the stains are too strong for a teeth bleaching procedure to work.
 When this happens, we can provide an alternative treatment.
 For example, patients in Franklin can have dental veneers placed on the surface of teeth in order to cover dark stains.
-This is often preferable for patients that smoke since veneers are stain resistant and won't yellow quickly like natural teeth.
-Still, it is wise to try a teeth whitening procedure first, before starting a cosmetic one.
+Still, it is wise to try a teeth whitening procedure first before starting a cosmetic one.

 Aging and consumption of staining substances (smoking, coffee, tea, and colas) are just a few reasons why teeth appear dark.

-The procedure itself should not cause any discomfort and is relatively easy to complete.
+The procedure itself is relatively easy to complete.
 Before getting started, we simply recommend that patients schedule a dental exam with our Franklin dental office.
 We will then examine your teeth and gums to ensure that they are healthy enough for whitening.
 This way if any cavities or infections exist they can be treated first.
-To learn more or to get started, call (615) 526-2493 and schedule your appointment.
+To learn more or to get started, call (615) 295-8290 and schedule your appointment.

 Teeth Whitening FAQ